 The Mathematics Placement Information page contains a list of entry-level Mathematics courses at Dickinson, an interactive placement guide, and other useful information.
 The Mathematics Placement Exam can be found on the Student Forms tab of the Dickinson Gateway.

 Advanced Placement: course credit and/or placement: Students who earn 4 or 5 on the Chemistry AP Exam will receive General College Credit.
 Those students planning to continue with Chemistry must take the Chemistry Placement Exam.
 Students who place into CHEM 141 will have the General College Credit changed to Chemistry General Credit upon successful completion of 141.
+This Chemistry General Credit does not count for medical schools.
+Every student planning to take Chemistry at Dickinson must have a college level general chemistry with in-person laboratory experience prior to enrolling in Organic Chemistry (CHEM 241/242).
+The Chemistry Department does not have a mechanism for students to “test out of” or “place out of” general chemistry.

 For course descriptions and requirements for the major, refer to the Academic Bulletin: Chemistry.